 But one 2018 survey by CIO.com found that most CIO’s, after years of attempting to foster collaboration between their department and business units, are finally taking IT out of IT’s hands and sharing the productivity throughout the organization.

-The problem is that vendors who haven’t caught up with alignment initiatives can slow down further progress.
+The problem is that most vendors have not caught up with LOB alignment initiatives, which slows progress.

 Traditional outsourcing models – which stresses low-cost and focus on filling technology services over operational and financial outcomes - do not fit today’s healthcare environment.
-Many vendors employ armies of people for technology work, often referred to as the “heads-on-sticks” approach.
-Specialty pharmacy organizations struggle to find solution-ready IT resources; those with the process and operational insight to make an immediate impact.
+Many vendors employ armies of people to simply "do the work," which is often referred to as a “heads-on-sticks” approach.
+Pharmacy organizations struggle to find solution-ready IT resources; those with the process and operational insight to make an immediate impact.

 High turnover plagues the industry as vendors are slow to catch up.
 82% of healthcare IT departments have signed new outsourcing contracts in the past year or are in the process of vendor selection.

 The effects have been felt throughout healthcare.
 77% of CMIOs claim that they are most frustrated when having to manage a vendor with limited experience in healthcare operations.

 Those who cannot collaborate on a strategic level will be replaced.
 CIO.com, in it’s State of the CIO 2018 report, says that “While some disconnect remains, IT and LOB have turned the corner and are working far more collaboratively than in the past.
 The 2018 State of the CIO survey found stronger cooperation and better alignment between IT and its LOB partners, especially as digital transformation initiatives heat up.
 During the past year, almost three-quarters of respondents (71%) said IT and LOB engage more frequently in collaborative projects where there is shared oversight.”